mmr-infoworks/sfdctokafka/README.md

 2. Run LoginExample.java with parameters ( Have kafka running)
 jatin@Infoworks.io IN11**rkD0nAzNh32noa6Emjn6vcq2jP /topic/AccountInserts

-only topicname will change according to entity
+only topicname will change according to entity.

 3. Create or update an Account in salesforce site to see the changes https://na50.lightning.force.com/one/one.app#/sObject/Account/list?filterName=Recent